cguillou/video-carousel-component/README.md

 *Note 2: I coundn't find the right font in the Drive shared with me.*

-*Note 3: Videos are not included in the repository because they are too large.*
+*Note 3: Videos are not included in the repository because they are too large.
+They can be added in `/public/assets/medias`.*

 *Note 4: The video #11 doesn't have the right format.
 It's slitghly larger.*